 Joint replacement surgery replaces a badly damaged or arthritic joint with a prosthetic (artificial) part made of metal, polyethylene, ceramics or a mix of materials.
 Surgery to replace joints is done to lessen pain and improve movement of the joints.
 Joint replacement is often recommended for patients whose long history of osteoarthritis or rheumatoid arthritis has left their joints severely damaged.
 Replacing these damaged joints can help patients resume productive lives.

 The joint replacement surgery provided at the Brigham and Women's Hospital (BWH) Department of Orthopaedic Surgery is delivered with the expertise, innovation and commitment you would expect from a world-class orthopaedic program.
-Our innovative and high-quality diagnosis and treatment has led U.S. News & World Report to consistently ranked our orthopaedic program as one of the nation's best.
+Our innovative and high-quality diagnosis and treatment has led U.S. News & World Report to consistently rank our orthopaedic program as one of the nation's best.
 Our surgical staff is dedicated to raising the standards of care for joint replacement surgery, including developing new advanced surgical protocols and designing better joint implants.
 Hundreds of patients each year return to full, active lives thanks to the hip replacement and knee replacement surgeries provided by our experienced and skilled orthopaedic surgeons.

 BWH offers many innovative replacement surgery techniques.
 In addition to surgery to replace damaged hips and knees, we also provide: